-24 MARSOC maintains an operational tempo that has an 25 average of 20 percent of the command forward deployed at any given time.
-On any given day, we have approximately 400 to SoO Raiders deployed out of an organization of just over 3,000 active-duty military and 200 civil servants.
-We utilize an effective and efficient operating model, providing outsized return on investment for the resources provided to this command.

-7 MARSOC continues to account for approximately 1 percent 8 of the Marine Corps' end strength, and about 5 percent of 9 SOF's personnel, while operating on less than 2 percent of 10 the annual SOCOM budget.

-11 As we look to the future, we continue to work along the 12 priorities of our people, our mission readiness and training, modernization and innovation, underpinning the 13 14 direction we have been given in the Interim National 15 Security Strategic Guidance and the National Defense 16 Strategy.
-We are assessing methods that enhance existing 17 capabilities while growing new ones to address our 18 counterterrorism mission and leverage our placement and 19 access in support of great power competition and the larger 20 joint force.
-As a learning organization, we seek continual 21 improvement and implement change.

-A SOCOM comprehensive review's emphasis on leader development and present, engaged leadership remains as foundational to our efforts to train and deploy forces, as it does to our diversity and inclusion efforts, as well as
+- 1 given time.
+On any given day, we have approximately 400 to - 2 500 Raiders deployed out of an organization of just over - 3 3,000 active-duty military and 200 civil servants.
+We - 4 utilize an effective and efficient operating model, - 5 providing outsized return on investment for the resources - 6 provided to this command. - 7 MARSOC continues to account for approximately 1 percent - 8 of the Marine Corps' end strength, and about 5 percent of - 9 SOF's personnel, while operating on less than 2 percent of - 10 the annual SOCOM budget. - 11 As we look to the future, we continue to work along the - 12 priorities of our people, our mission readiness and - 13 training, modernization and innovation, underpinning the - 14 direction we have been given in the Interim National - 15 Security Strategic Guidance and the National Defense - 16 Strategy.
+We are assessing methods that enhance existing - 17 capabilities while growing new ones to address our - 18 counterterrorism mission and leverage our placement and - 19 access in support of great power competition and the larger - 20 joint force.
+As a learning organization, we seek continual - 21 improvement and implement change. - 22 A SOCOM comprehensive review's emphasis on leader - development and present, engaged leadership remains as - 24 foundational to our efforts to train and deploy forces, as - 25 it does to our diversity and inclusion efforts, as well as

 1 our sexual assault prevention.
-With a priority to our 2 people, preservation of the force and families remains at the forefront, and this certainly includes our commitment 3 4 and unwavering support to the families of our fallen, who 5 have contributed so much to the strength of our team.
-Each б day I am proud to stand alongside our extended Marine Raider 7 family that embody the values of integrity, accountability, 8 and commitment in honorable service to our nation.
+With a priority to our 2 people, preservation of the force and families remains at 3 the forefront, and this certainly includes our commitment 4 and unwavering support to the families of our fallen, who 5 have contributed so much to the strength of our team.
+Each 6 day I am proud to stand alongside our extended Marine Raider 7 family that embody the values of integrity, accountability, 8 and commitment in honorable service to our nation.
 9 In closing, I again thank you for your continued 10 support to providing our nation with Marine Raiders 11 dedicated to superior special operations capability and 12 whose actions demonstrate our motto, Spiritus Invictus, or 13 "unconquerable spirit."
 Your Marine Raiders remain always 14 faithful and always forward, semper fidelis, and thank you.
 15 I look forward to your questions.

-[The prepared statement of General Glynn follows:]
+16 [The prepared statement of General Glynn follows:] 17 18 19 20 21 22 23 24